rehierl/node-tree-outliner/1-2-1-hierarchy-of-sets/0-0-set-of-sets.md

 * The empty set is disjoint and related to any set.
 * A non-empty set is coupled with and related to itself.
-* Two distinct non-empty sets may be coupled with each other.
-* Two distinct non-empty and coupled sets may overlap each other.
+* Two distinct coupled non-empty sets may overlap each other.

 ```
      \ set-2 |          |          |